 Despite the coronavirus restrictions beginning to lift and international travel reopening, the situation will continue to evolve.
 You can make an informed decision to fly but make sure you base it upon advice from The Foreign Commonwealth & Development Office (FCDO).

-Whether travel is essential or not is down to your personal circumstances and if you do travel, Free Spirit can provide you with COVID-19 cover to do so.
+Whether travel is essential or not is down to your personal circumstances and if you do travel, Free Spirit can provide you with Coronavirus Cover to do so.

 When will flights restart?

 The information below is correct at the time of publishing.
 However, always check in advance with your airline because this could change quickly.